 “I’m, Ella.
 I’ve just moved in.
 I’m in 2B.
 Are you my neighbor across the landing?”

-“No, I live just below you, in 1B.
+“No, I live just below, in 1A.
 Name’s Dave Straybill.”
 He held out his hand and shook my free one holding the key.
 “Ouch, sorry, didn’t mean to squeeze.
 You okay?”